top of page

 What Contributes to Achilles Tendinopathy?

-• Sudden increase in running or training volume
+• Sudden increase in running distance, speed, hills, or training volume

 How Manual Therapy May Help

-Manual therapy does not directly “heal” the tendon but may help improve the mechanical environment around it and support recovery.
+Manual therapy does not directly “heal” the tendon, but it may help improve the mechanical environment around the Achilles and support the recovery process.
+Care often focuses on improving ankle and foot mobility, reducing surrounding soft tissue tension, improving lower limb mechanics, and supporting progressive rehabilitation.

 Osteopathic Manual Therapy